LLL9177/MarkQt/README.md

 # MarkQt

-MarkQt is a small, focused markup parser that converts a simple bracket-based custom markup into HTML.
-It's intended as a lightweight way to write structured documents with headers, paragraphs and inline formatting, and to render them in a minimal Qt renderer.
+MarkQt is a small, focused markup parser that converts a simple bracket-style custom markup into HTML suitable for display in Qt-based text widgets.
+It's designed to be lightweight and easy to extend with custom components.

-**Key points**
+**Highlights**

-- Simple, human-readable markup
+- Minimal, readable markup for headers, paragraphs and inline styling
-- Produces HTML output suitable for display in a Qt text widget
+- Produces HTML safe for display in Qt `QTextBrowser`/`QTextEdit`
-- Supports basic inline formatting and nested blocks
+- Extensible components system for custom behaviors (e.g., window title)

 ## Supported tags

-The parser recognizes the following tags (tag → output):
+The parser recognizes a concise set of tags.
+Example mappings:

 - `/#` → `<h1>`
 - `/#2` → `<h2>`